-You also have to deal with clients, go to your own meetings and fit in your workload somewhere along the way.
-And if that wasn't enough, you'll undoubtedly be constantly worried about when the next pay cheque is coming in.
+You also have to deal with clients, go to meetings and fit in work somewhere along the way.
+And if that wasn't enough, you'll undoubtedly be constantly worried about when the next paycheque is coming in.

 But what about the benefits?
 What about all the reasons that encouraged you to go freelance in the first place?
 If you're a freelancer and you're starting to wonder why you launched your own business in the first place, this article is for you.

-My absolute top tip is to keep your overheads low.
-Consider every potential new outgoing and ask yourself whether you really need it.
-Nine times out of 10 you don't.
-So avoid all unnecessary expenses wherever possible.
+My absolute top tip is to keep your costs low.
+Consider every potential new outgoing and ask yourself whether you need it.
+Nine times out of 10, you don't, so avoid all unnecessary expenses wherever possible.

 No, you don't need a fancy car to impress clients.
 And no, you don't need to buy more business cards if networking isn't your thing.
 Keep those outgoings as low as possible.
 It will take the pressure off and ensure you don't have to work as hard to cover your costs.

 When you freelance, people don't seem to understand that you've still got to work for a living.
 Family and friends may assume you've got time to help them out for free.
-This isn't the case and you shouldn't be pressured by anyone to do work for nothing – that includes clients.
+It isn't the case, and you shouldn't be pressured by anyone to do work for nothing – that includes clients.

 Only spend time doing paid work.
 You are running a business, not a charity.
 Plus, doing things for free always adds to your workload and results in unnecessary stress.

 During my life as a freelancer, I've moved into four different offices and spent some time working from home as well.
-I've enjoyed large office space and tiny workspace.
-What has become apparent is that I don't really need office space at all.
+I've enjoyed an ample office space and a tiny workspace.
+What has become apparent is that I don't need office space at all.
 And neither do you.

 If, like me, you absolutely can't live without office space, then only rent the space you need.
 Remember, clients aren't impressed by where you work.
-They're impressed by the work you do.
+They're excited by the work you do.

 All freelancers can suffer from a lack of confidence.
 Especially when you've lost a client or a recent pitch wasn't successful.
 Don't sweat it!
 No one's perfect.
-Remember, freelancing is really hard and if you're managing to bring in a steady income on your own, you should be proud of yourself.
-People hire you for a reason and that's because you've got skills they need.
-Keep that in mind next time you're lacking confidence.
+Remember, freelancing is tough, and if you're managing to bring in a steady income on your own, you should be proud of yourself.
+People hire you for a reason, and that's because you've got the skills they need.
+Keep that in mind next time you lack confidence.

 Sit down and go through your typical working day, picking out those things that distract or stop you from doing the work you love.
 It's so important to ensure your time is spent earning money – so if your accounting is taking too long or you hate it, hire someone else to sort it!
 There's no point in wasting your time on menial tasks when you can easily outsource.

-One of the biggest problems with freelancing is the uncertain income.
-This is why it's crucial you get a solid accounts system in place.
+One of the biggest problems with freelancing is an uncertain income.
+It's why you must get a reliable accounts system in place.
 Once every project is complete, invoice the client.
 Make sure you include a timeframe for the invoice to be paid within your terms and start chasing for payment the minute that time is up.

 Even better, hire a debt collector to chase overdue invoices every month.
 Nothing beats the sound of someone else's voice, politely requesting payment for your work.

 When you're established, you'll have a steady flow of work and some loyal customers under your belt.
-This means you should be able to pick and choose any new client that approaches you.
-The ones you should pick are the ones who will be nice to work with, who you can make a difference for, and who will pay on time.
+It means you should be able to pick and choose any new client that approaches you.
+The ones you should choose will be great to work with, who you can make a difference for, and who will pay on time.

 Freelancing is stressful, particularly when you have so many different clients to serve.
 To stay stress-free, take regular breaks and spend your lunch break away from your desk.
 Get out in the fresh air and go for a walk, if you can.
 Take lots of deep breaths and stretch those legs.
 After work, respect your downtime by switching off and relaxing.

 When you run your own business, you'll get a lot of emails.
 Emails from graduates, sending their CVs.
 Emails from people asking you how you set up your own company.
 Emails from people just telling you about their own business.
-This is where the 'delete' button becomes very helpful.
+It's where the 'delete' button becomes very helpful.
 Have no guilt whatsoever in deleting time-wasting correspondence.
-Life is too short and you won't regret not replying to these people when you're sat on your deathbed.
+Life is too short, and you won't regret not replying to these people when you're sat on your deathbed.